Post job

 A health care administrator is primarily in charge of overseeing the daily administrative operations of medical and health care facilities.
 They are responsible for setting objectives, establishing guidelines and employee schedules, maintaining accurate records, gathering and analyzing data, developing strategies to optimize operations, and coordinating with nurses, physicians, patients, and other health care experts.
 Moreover, as a health care administrator, it is essential to address and resolve issues and concerns, implement the facility's policies and regulations, and ensure that procedures comply with health care laws and standards.

-There are some key differences in responsibilities as well.
-For example, a records analyst responsibilities require skills like "data entry," "powerpoint," "sharepoint," and "retention schedules."
+There are some key differences in the responsibilities of each position.
+For example, records analyst responsibilities require skills like "data entry," "powerpoint," "sharepoint," and "retention schedules."
 Meanwhile a typical health care administrator has skills in areas such as "patients," "patient care," "health care services," and "home health."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A health information technician is primarily responsible for managing and handling patient information, ensuring accuracy and confidentiality.
 They coordinate with various health care workers to gather patient data, laboratory results, test findings, and medical histories, encoding them in clinical databases in a timely and efficient manner.
 They must analyze every information to detect any inconsistencies, performing corrective measures right away.
 Furthermore, as a health information technician, it is essential to utilize particular software and systems when processing information, all while adhering to the hospital's policies and regulations.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that records analyst responsibilities requires skills like "powerpoint," "sharepoint," "retention schedules," and "hard copy."
-But a health information technician might use skills, such as, "patients," "medical terminology," "customer service," and "patient care."
+For example, resumes show us that records analyst responsibilities requires skills like "powerpoint," "sharepoint," "retention schedules," and "hard copy."
+But a health information technician might use other skills in their typical duties, such as, "patients," "medical terminology," "customer service," and "patient care."

 A medical service technician provides health care and treatments to patients under the supervision or directives of a more experienced physician.
 Most of their responsibilities revolve around assessing a patient's condition, administering required aid, diagnosing patients, conducting check-ups, and counseling patients.
 There are also instances when a medical service technician may prescribe medications, conduct inspections at facilities to ensure sanitary conditions, and coordinate with hospital staff for requesting supplies.
 Furthermore, it is crucial to have accurate documentation of all processes and transactions, all while adhering to the hospital's policies and standards.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from records analyst resumes include skills like "data entry," "powerpoint," "sharepoint," and "retention schedules," whereas a medical service technician might be skilled in "patients," "customer service," "pet," and "vital signs. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from records analyst resumes include skills like "data entry," "powerpoint," "sharepoint," and "retention schedules," whereas a medical service technician is more likely to list skills in "patients," "customer service," "pet," and "vital signs. "

-Medical service technicians typically study at lower levels compared with records analysts.
+Medical service technicians earn the highest salary when working in the government industry, where they receive an average salary of $39,185.
+Comparatively, records analysts have the highest earning potential in the professional industry, with an average salary of $54,922.Most medical service technicians achieve a lower degree level compared to records analysts.
 For example, they're 5.3% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.

 A medical biller coder is responsible for handling the billing processes and insurance within a hospital, clinic, or similar facility.
 They must gather patient information and records to analyze and translate them into codes according to the insurance and medical guidelines.
 Moreover, it is crucial to verify all patient forms and ensure their accuracy as it will serve as a basis on essential documents and medical record-keeping.
 There may also be instances where a medical biller coder must devise payment plans for patients, communicate with families and guardians, and coordinate with physicians.